 When the birth philosophy of the mother comes into conflict with the birth philosophy of her care provider, uncomfortable or stressful situations may follow.
-When childbirth professionals encounter these situations, it is best to remain professional and use sensitivity to help educate and support the mother.
-It is not within a doula or educator’s scope of practice to offer medical advice, nor is it ever appropriate to encourage a client or student to ignore or disregard her care provider’s advice.
-However, when disagreements or conflicts occur between a client and her care provider, and a childbirth educator or doula is asked to offer up some wisdom, it is helpful to suggest that parents ask several important questions:
+When childbirth professionals encounter these situations, it is best to remain professional and use sensitivity to help educate and support the client.
+It is not within a doula or educator’s scope of practice to offer medical advice, nor is it ever appropriate to encourage a client to ignore or disregard their care provider’s advice.
+However, when disagreements or conflicts occur between a client and care provider, and a childbirth educator or doula is asked to offer up some wisdom, it is helpful to suggest that parents ask several important questions:

 In my situation, what is the absolute risk (not the relative risk)?